California state law requires all dogs over 4 months old to be licensed and

 Return to Top

-Anyone who keeps more than five dogs, more than ten cats, or more than ten dogs and cats in any combination per dwelling unit or business establishment is required to obtain a Kennel or Cattery permit.
+Anyone who keeps 5 or more dogs, 10 or more cats, or more than 10 dogs and cats in any combination per dwelling unit or business establishment is required to obtain a Kennel or Cattery permit.

 Return to Top